wp-plugins/top-authors/readme.txt

 * %post_count%: Number of posts
 * %meta_FIELD%: Displays the given meta field.
 If you store a user's Twitter name in the 'twitter' meta field you could use %meta_twitter% to display it.

+As of 1.0.9 there is also a custom ID field.
+This is for advanced use, mainly for developers.
+It allows for custom CSS stylings and even custom queries on a widget-to-widget basis.

 = For Developers =

 Currently there are three filters you can use to control the options available in the widget.